-The Fun 5s game becomes fun no longer
+The Fun 5s game becomes fun no longer.

-Dawn Nettles is one of approximately 1,000 Texas consumers who have filed suit against GTECH.
+Dawn Nettles is one of approximately 1,000 Texas consumers who have filed suit against GTECH, the private operator of the Texas lottery.
 The dispute surrounds the language developed by GTECH and printed by GTECH on 16.5 million tickets it sold to the Texas Lottery.
 Specifically, GTECH developed and printed the following language on the Fun 5s scratch-off tickets: